Table of Contents

 I went into the attic. found my models my Condenser ASXC160601BC serial #1307225441 Is a two-stage scroll compressor cooling. my furnace is model AMVC950905CXBA serial #1307131781 two-stage gas furnace burner variable speed blowers… this is how is wired at this moment:

 Two-Stage Furnace Air Conditioner Thermostat Control Problem

-Red-Red, Blue-Com, Purple-y1, yellow-y2 those are the wires in the condenser.
+Red-Red, Blue-Com, Purple-y1, yellow-y2 are the wires in the condenser.

-the way the cables were connected are as followed.
+the way the cables were connected is as followed.

 to the air handler

 R to R, blue to common, now Y1 was used as green cable and is connected to Y1, then Y2 is yellow cable and connected to y2 in the air handler.

 from the air handler: to the thermostat

 R to R, C to C, G to G, w1 to w1, w2 to w2, y1 to y1, and y2 to y2,